 Rwanda Air also flies to different destinations in Africa, Asia, Europe, and very soon they will start flights to North America.
 These destinations include Entebbe, Nairobi, Bujumbura, Cape Town, Johannesburg, Cotonou, Accra, Libreville, Mumbai, Guangzhou, Dubai, London Gatwick, Brussels among other destinations.

 Kigali Airport is one of the best airports in the region actually it’s number one in East Africa because of its excellent customer care services and punctuality.
-In 2017 it was ranked the 7th because of its fire and safety standards and number 2 in Africa due to its compliance with ICAO Standards.
+In 2017, it earned the 7th position for its fire and safety standards and secured the 2nd place in Africa for its compliance with ICAO Standards.

-Kigali airport has a number of facilities at the airport. these include Free WIFI in the waiting area, ATM machines, baggage wrapping, Airport lounges which can be accessed at a fee, a café for food and drinks, three modern conveyor belts that allows easy movement of passenger luggage, more than 10 check-in- desks, a well-equipped health center, and duty-free shops.
+The Kigali airport offers a range of facilities including Free WIFI in the waiting area, ATM machines, baggage wrapping, Airport lounges available for a fee, a café serving food and drinks, three modern conveyor belts for seamless movement of passenger luggage, over 10 check-in desks, a well-equipped health center, and duty-free shops.